63BeetleSmurf/PinnyNotes/README.md

 ![Pinny Notes Screenshot](assets/Screenshot.png)

-Pinny Notes is a versatile sticky note application that allows you to ìpinî notes, keeping them always on top of other windows.
+Pinny Notes is a versatile sticky note application that allows you to ‚Äúpin‚Äù notes, keeping them always on top of other windows.
 It also offers a variety of handy tools accessible via right-click menus.

 ## Features